itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 </div>

-#### 2.4 Create model\Boundary\Sub-mesh
+#### 2.4 Create Model\Boundary\Sub-mesh

 <div class="text-justify">

 &emsp;&emsp;Next, similar to the procedure in the FDE module, in Region 4, we create the model by importing the GDS layout.
 Subsequently, in Region 5, we establish the boundary conditions.
-Additionally, in Region 6, we have the option to set the sub-mesh for improved precision.
+Additionally, in Region 6, we can set the sub-mesh for improved precision.

 </div>